ioskit/ioskit.github.io/_kits/MediaPlayer.md

 since: iOS2
 detailedUpdates:
  - update:
+     ios: iOS7
+     brief: "In the Media Player framework, the MPVolumeView class provides support for determining whether wireless routes such as AirPlay and Bluetooth are available for the user to select.
+You can also determine whether one of these wireless routes is currently active.
+For information about the new interfaces, see the framework header files."
+ - update:
      ios: iOS8
      brief: "Two Media Player framework (MediaPlayer.framework) classes are extended with new metadata information."
 icon: /resources/images/kits/CoreAnimation/graphics_coreanimation.png